Jamesjue/elijah-reading-group/_posts/2016-07-14-reactive-control-drones.md

 + enables more timely and adaptive control decisions
 + spares unnecessary processing, improving the utilization of the hardware
-+ lessens the need to overprovision control rates to handle extreme situations
++ lessens the need to over-provision control rates to handle extreme situations

 ## Challenges